pablopv81/TFM-PabloPV/README.md

 Train the NER model in a different way, where each article or provision is detected as an unique element.
 Currenty the model detects articles as a group (see next figure), which requires a split process during the extraction.<br/>
 ![2024-12-29 165550 (002)](https://github.com/user-attachments/assets/070e728c-e9cd-4a29-a03d-1b7c46123039)<br/><br/>
 Improvement of the entity linking process.<br/><br/>
-Check the feasibility of building an Q&A application, where the user asks a question with natural language, this language is translated to a Cypher query, and a response is provided based on the information contained in the data base.<br/><br/>
+Check the feasibility of building an Q&A application, where the user asks a question with natural language, this question is translated to a Cypher query, and a response is provided based on the information contained in the data base.<br/><br/>
 As a big and challenging project, expand this application to other regions, as I think other countries/regions might have their own gazzete for releasing legislation.<br/>

 ## Contributing